-No matter how slick your website, how well thought out your social media strategy or how outstanding your product or service is, if you aren’t serving up what your customers want, when they want it, then you aren’t going to succeed.
+No matter how slick your website, how well thought out your social media strategy or how outstanding your product or service is, if you aren’t serving up what and when your customers want, then you aren’t going to succeed.

 The best businesses do well because they have worked hard to forge a real connection with their customers.
 They have learned to anticipate what they will need so they’re always one step ahead.

 Using myriad channels, from getting out and meeting customers in person at events, to carrying out social listening or focus groups, even through to investing in a software like Spiro sales automation CRM.

 It uses machine learning and big data to paint a more accurate and dynamic portrait of your customers.
 Hence, being good at this is something you should never stop striving for or learning about.